-Day 1: Your journey will start at the Royal town of Caernarfon with its mighty fortress built by King Edward 1st.
+Day 1: Your journey will start at the Royal town of Caernarfon with its mighty fortress built by King Edward 1st www.visitcaernarfon.com.
 Your accommodation will be at the well appointed Bryn Hyfryd Guest House.
 The town has excellent restaurants.

 Day 2: We will meet you at breakfast and issue you with detailed maps and instruct you in the use of a pre-programmed GPS unit.
-Follow the Lleyn Coastal Path along the Menai Strait, past the Nature reserve marshland at Y Foryd and then inland to follow a cycle track and lanes until you reach village of Clynnog Fawr.
+Follow the Llŷn Coastal Path along the Menai Strait, past the Nature reserve marshland at Y Foryd and then inland to follow a cycle track and lanes until you reach village of Clynnog Fawr.
 Clynnog was the traditional assembly point for pilgrims making the journey to Bardsey Island, and contains a fine church, chapel and holy well dedicated to St Beuno.
-Your luggage will be waiting for you at the Beuno Inn, a friendly village inn with a good evening menu and en suite rooms.
+You will be picked up from here and taken to your new accommodation at the Caeau Capel Hotel in Nefyn.
+This family run hotel also has en suite facilities and excellent evening meals, as well as wireless broadband if you need to keep in touch with friends or business.
 Distance = 18 km / 11 miles.

-Day 3: After breakfast set out over the high moors at Bwlch Mawr, or along the coast to Trefor.
+Day 3: After breakfast we will pick you up from the Caeau Capel and drive you back to Clynnog Fawr.
+From here you will set out over the high moors at Bwlch Mawr, or along the coast to Trefor.
 Then continue up over the Yr Eifl Hills.
-You will then walk down to the village of Llithfaen where you will be picked up and returned to the Beuno.
+You will then walk down to the village of Llithfaen where you will be picked up and returned to the Caeau Capel.
 Distance = 19 km / 12 miles

-Day 4: You will be returned to Llithfaen before walking to the coast at the old quarry village of Nant Gwrtheyrn which has now been converted to a Welsh Language College and Heritage Centre.
-Continue west along the wooded cliffs until you reach Nefyn where you will be staying the night in the Caeau Capel Hotel.
+Day 4: You will be returned to Llithfaen before walking to the coast at the old quarry village of Nant Gwrtheyrn which has now been converted to a Welsh Language College and Heritage Centre (www.nantgwrtheyrn.org).
+Continue west along the wooded cliffs, passing the charming little pilgrim’s church at Pistyll, until you reach Nefyn where you will be staying the night in the Caeau Capel Hotel.
 Distance = 16 km / 10 miles.

-Day 5: Walk along the coast from the Caeau Capel.
+Day 5: Walk west along the coast from the Caeau Capel.
 This part of the walk includes some fine coastal scenery and the picturesque village of Porth Dinllaen situated right on the beach.
 Seals are often visible basking on this stretch of coast.
-At the end of the walking day, we will pick you up from Porth Colmon near Llangwnnadl and return you to the Caeau Capel.
+At the end of the walking day, head inland through Llangwnnadl to Carrog Farm Bed & Breakfast.
+This is a farmhouse B&B set among rolling fields where the owner Mrs Thomas can prepare a light supper if required.
 Distance = 24 km / 15 miles.

 Day 9: Continue eastwards along the coast towards the seaside town of Pwllheli, the principal town on the peninsula.
 You will spend the night in the Llys Gwyrfai Guest House on the seafront (all en suite).
 Distance = 12 km / 8 miles.

 Every effort will be made to book customers into the locations listed above, but in the event that any of them are unavailable we will substitute an equivalent nearby hotel or guest house.

-Click here to email this vacation to a friend
+Click here to email this vacation offer to a friend.